FabiPhun/Justified-Portfolio/README.md

-# Personal Website with Gallery & Navigation
+# Justified Portfolio
+This is a template for a portfolio page.

+It works on mobile and desktop, with a responsive gallery and navigation bar.

-## Gallery Component
+# Gallery Component
+A justified gallery with additional settings.

 Add this to your `index.html`:

     <div